 A Healthy Future is in our Hands

-Organizing Health Symposia is AfricAid’s way of minimizing these unwanted issues for Scholars who come under our influence.
+Organizing Health Symposium events is AfricAid’s way of minimizing these unwanted issues for our Kisa Scholars.
 In 2018, 736 Tanzanian girls in their mid-late teens have been equipped with knowledge about HIV/AIDS, alcohol and drug abuse and reproductive health through the Kisa Project.
 They will share this learning with their families and friends for an even wider impact.

 Kisa Scholars had a lot of questions regarding the three health topics and the speakers took enough time to answer all of them with clarity.
 The Youth Development Officer from Monduli District’s message particularly resonated with the girls.
 Meshi told them “A total number of 47 pregnancy cases were reported from Secondary and Primary Schools in Monduli Districts.
 These girls are very young and dropped out of school.
 As a Youth Development Officer in Monduli, I am very happy to see we are joining forces to fight against these issues, especially early pregnancy, to keep our girls in school so that they can achieve their dreams and participate in the national development.”
 She told the girls they are all unique and that “you should use your uniqueness to impact your communities and to protect yourselves.”

 Salum, a former drug addict who is currently helping other people affected by drugs caught all the participants’ attention when he told the group how drug addiction affected his life.
 “I always feel sad when I see young people engage in the use of drugs.
 I have been using drugs for more than 10 years and I did not gain anything other than feeling guilty for all the bad things I did.
 I used to threaten people and put their lives into danger only to get money for drugs.”